What is energy efficiency?

 As with air conditioners, appliances like fridges and dryers work best when they’re in good condition.
 So make sure you clean them regularly (whether that’s by clearing the filter in your dryer or throwing out off food from a fridge) to enhance their performance.

-Top tips to save money on lighting
+How to save on lighting

 Here are some tried and tested ways to lower the lighting component of your electric bill:

 - Use LED lights: By replacing 10 halogen light bulbs with LEDs, an average household can expect to save around $65 per year

 - Use lamps when you can: switching on lamps instead of overhead lights save between $50 and $140 a year